FedQS: Optimizing Gradient and Model Aggregation for Semi-Asynchronous Federated Learning: Design of

 where $n(i)$ is the total number of times client $C_i$ participates in the global model aggregation, $s_g(i)$ is the latest local-global gradient update similarity that $C_i$ shares with the server, and $N$ is the total number of clients.

 Below, we explain the training strategy employed for each of the four types of clients.

-\textbf{Fast-but-Biased Clients (FBC):} This type of client exhibits a rapid update speed (\ie $f_i^t > \bar{f}^t$) but produces biased local gradient updates that deviate from the global model (\ie $s_i^t < \bar{s}^t$).
+\textbf{Fast-but-Strongly-Biased Clients (FSBC):} This type of client exhibits a rapid update speed (\ie $f_i^t > \bar{f}^t$) but produces biased local gradient updates that deviate from the global model (\ie $s_i^t < \bar{s}^t$).
 We attribute this phenomenon to the heterogeneous local data distribution, whose features the server may not fully extract.
 Due to these biased updates, reducing the local learning rates could hinder the global model's ability to learn sparse features from local data.
 Therefore, \modada maintains the local learning rates of these clients unchanged.
 To facilitate the learning of the missing information from local data, \modada instructs the server to assign appropriate (typically higher) aggregation weights to these clients through a feedback mechanism (see \modupd in Section~\ref{sec:mod3}).

-\textbf{Fast-and-Unbiased Clients (FUC):} For such clients, the server has effectively extracted their local information for global model aggregation.
+\textbf{Fast-and-Weakly-Biased Clients (FWBC):} For such clients, the server has effectively extracted their local information for global model aggregation.
 However, due to their fast local update speed (\ie $f_i^t > \bar{f}^t$), the global aggregation may become biased towards their local models.
 To mitigate this effect, \modada reduces the learning rate of these clients (\ie $\eta_i^t = \eta_i^{t-1} - a\mathcal{F}$, where $a$ is the change rate and $\mathcal{F} = \frac{\bar{f}^t}{f_i^t}$) to slow down their update speed.
 A potential side effect of this operation is that it may decrease the convergence speed of local model training.
-To address this issue, we introduce a momentum term during the local training phase, as shown in Equation~\ref{equ:momentum_updation}, to accelerate the local convergence speed.
+To address this issue, we introduce a momentum term during the local training phase, as shown in Equation~\ref{equ:momentum_updation}.

 where $m_i^t$ is the momentum rate and has the relationship: $m_i^t = m_0 + k(\frac{1}{\mathcal{G}} - 1)$, where $m_0, k$ are hyperparameters, and $\mathcal{G} = \frac{\bar{s}^t}{s_i^t}$.